caseconsulting/vue-expense-app/unitTests/utils/README.md

 You can open this readme in Github for nice formatting: https://github.com/caseconsulting/vue-expense-app/blob/master/unitTests/utils/README.md

 This is a user's guide to the Nightwatch utilities.
 Start here, but if you are wondering about a specific aspect of a function, feel free to dive into the code yourself.
-The `utils.js` functions will be referred to as `utils` and the `constants.js` variables will be referred to as `vars`, as these are the reccomended variable names to use in your code.
+The `utils.js` functions will be referred to as `utils` and the `constants.js` variables will be referred to as vars, as these are the recomended variable names to use in your code.

 ## Usage